-If you have not reached 250 minutes of physical activity, do not worry, slowly build on the amount of activity you do in the day so that it becomes part of your daily routine.
+If you have not reached this level of physical activity, do not worry, slowly build on the amount of activity you do in the day so that it becomes part of your daily routine.

 Look for ways to include movement into your day.
 For example, stand up when talking on the phone instead of sitting down, take the stairs instead of the lift or park further away instead of finding the closest parking space so that you can include a walk in your journey.

-- Weigh yourself regularly.
+- Weigh yourself regularly, such as once a week.
 This will allow you to see if your action plan and goals are working for you and allow you to adjust them if necessary.

 - Use a food and activity diary to track your progress.
 People who do this lose more weight as it helps them to stay aware of what they are eating and how much activity they are doing every day.

 - Accept that the occasional slip up is normal and that it is not the end!
 Don’t make a slip up make you lose sight of your overall goals and the progress you have made, instead learn from it.

 If you would like further advice, or to make an appointment with a dietitian in your area, click here.

 Updated by members of the weight management interest group July 2016.Review date: July 2019.